-Born in 1996, Zendaya Coleman started acting as a child, appearing in productions at the California Shakespeare Theater and other theatrical companies near her hometown of Oakland, California.
+Zendaya started acting as a child, appearing in productions at the California Shakespeare Theater and other theatrical companies near her hometown of Oakland, California.
 She landed her first television gig in 2010 on the popular tween comedy series Shake It Up and released her self-titled debut album in 2013.
 After another Disney series, K.C.
-Undercover, Zendaya transitioned to film with Spider-Man: Homecoming and The Greatest Showman in 2017, before putting her wholesome image behind her with the HBO drama Euphoria.
+Undercover, Zendaya transitioned to film with Spider-Man: Homecoming and The Greatest Showman in 2017, before putting her wholesome image behind her with the drama Euphoria.

 Movies and TV Shows

 'Shake It Up'

 In 2010 Zendaya saw her career take off with the debut of Shake It Up on the Disney Channel.
 The then-14-year-old performer described the show to McClatchy-Tribune Business News as "a buddy comedy about two best friends who dream of becoming professional dancers and finally get their chance when they get to audition for their favorite show."

 Zendaya and her co-star, Bella Thorne, became tween idols to their young fan base.
 The songs they performed on the show, including "Something to Dance For," were hit downloads with their target audience, and their two characters became so popular that they even inspired their own fashion line.

 Outside of her hit show, Zendaya lent her voice to the animated television movie Pixie Hollow Games (2011).
 She also made guest appearances on such series as A.N.T.
 Farm and Good Luck Charlie, and starred with Thorne in the 2012 television movie Frenemies.